swaroopjcse/cv/sj-cv.md

 ## Invited Talks

+### Panel Discussion at Southampton International Symposium on Teaching Accessibility 2025: Jan.
+30, 2025

+- I presented our work titled 'Using Game-based Learning for Teaching Accessibility' in the context of accessibility in computing education in India.

 ### Life Abroad @ Goa College of Engineering: Jan.
 10, 2025

 - Sharing my experiences of the educational and professional life abroad with first-year engineering students as part of their orientation program